hug2008/dr_sl/docs/Extensions.md

 #summary Extension Information

 = Introduction =
-This page will discuss EASL's extension mechanism.
+This page will discuss dr_sl's extension mechanism.

 = About Extensions =
-EASL's extension mechanism is used to provide additional, not-so-common functionality that  does not necessarily belong in the core section of the library.
+dr_sl's extension mechanism is used to provide additional, not-so-common functionality that  does not necessarily belong in the core section of the library.

 As an example, the `paths` extension provides functionality such as converting between absolute and relative paths, determining if a path is relative, etc. This kind of functionality is useful for some applications, but most applications won't need it.
 Therefore, this functionality is encapsulated in the `paths` extension away from the core part of the library.